 NK: We have heard so much about how the people of Beirut have come together to clean up and rebuild.
 Did you expect this to happen?

 NA: The day after the explosion, I was still in a state of shock so I couldn’t really process the meaning of this ‘coming together’.
 I would see on TV people picking through the rubble and cleaning the streets, yet I was unable to move.
 It was only when I went down to Gemmayzeh and Mar Mikhael a couple of days later, to check on the BAR spaces, that I felt that I needed to contribute in my own way to all the effort that was being put in by the community.
-I started visiting damaged homes, spent time with the people whose doors were wide open, helped put nylon on their windows to make them feel more secure.
+I started visiting damaged homes, spent time with the people whose doors were wide open, and helped put nylon on their windows to make them feel more secure.
 We were an army of volunteers on the ground.
 And yes, I did expect this, as solidarity is a defining aspect of Lebanese culture.

-NK: As Lebanese we’ve been through a lot, but how was this different?
+NK: As Lebanese, we’ve been through a lot, but how was this different?

 Does it represent a tipping point?
 NA: I hope so, but only time will tell.
-During the civil war I was still young and living outside Lebanon, so personally I cannot compare this to any event pre-1990s.
+During the civil war, I was still young and living outside Lebanon, so personally, I cannot compare this to any event pre-1990s.
 Growing up in Lebanon was always a cycle of ups and downs in terms of political incidents, but the main targets were always the politicians.
-As a civilian I always felt extremely safe in my country.
-This is the first time I haven’t, because in this horrible event the people were the victims – and death came right into our homes, the one place we normally would always feel safe.
+As a civilian, I always felt extremely safe in my country.
+This is the first time I haven’t because in this horrible event, the people were the victims – and death came right into our homes, the one place we normally would always feel safe.
 As for it being a tipping point, I hope so, but only time will tell.

 NK: What can artists contribute in a failed state like Lebanon?